 Remember the business card is sacrosanct.
 Give and receive them with both hands and lay them out in front of you on the table in the same shape as the seating arrangements.
 Never write on them.
 Do not put them in your pocket, especially a rear trouser one.
 Keep them out until the meeting is over.
 Once it’s over, carefully put them in a business card holder.

-If you’re looking for a studio apartment for rent in Singapore, check out thesqua.re.
+If you’re looking for a Studio Serviced Apartments Singapore, check out thesqua.re.
 They have apartments available across the city.